 Diffuse pancreatic enlargement or atrophy:

 Changes in pancreatic volume are difficult to assess as the head, body and tail show significant variation.
-Report statements about changes in size should be accompanied by measurements (taken AP perpendicular to the main pancreatic duct).
+If statements about changes in size are made these should be accompanied by measurements (taken AP perpendicular to the main pancreatic duct).